Episode 600: Why you need a Trojan Horse of Sales, with Stephen Woessner

 But your story of growing your business, expanding your platform, and building a nation of true fans can be just as amazing if you put the right sales strategy to work for you.

-So in my next solocast…I will take this lesson deeper with more of the “How to” — but for now — I encourage you to take some time to consider the “Why” and how the game would change for you and your business if you were open to the possibilities of what the next level of biz dev may hold.
+So in my next solocast…I will take this lesson deeper with more of the “How to” that takes you through how you can build 3 passive income models — but for now — I encourage you to take some time to consider the “Why” and how the game would change for you and your business if you were open to the possibilities of what the next level of biz dev may hold.

 In the coming weeks, I will share our full blueprints or “recipes” for success with you.
 I will share each and every step we took along the way in complete transparency.